Useful Links for GEW Instructors:

-(Bibliography assembled by the CSUSM Humanities Librarian)Resources for Writing and Writing InstructorsRhetoric and CompositionRhetoric Page at Kettering University Using Writing to Teach (Full-text book from Syracuse University, this is a 2.6 mb PDF file, so a bit slow to load.)
+(Bibliography assembled by the CSUSM Humanities Librarian)Resources for Writing and Writing InstructorsRhetoric and CompositionRhetoric Page at Kettering University Using Writing to Teach (Full-text book from Syracuse University, this is a 2.6 mb PDF file, so a bit slow to load, but can download chapters)

 Plagiarism is an issue faced by all instructors at some point in their teaching career.
 The links below are provided to help you address the issue before it happens and when it does happen.